Erik Jendrišek: Volos

 On 14 June 2019, Jendrišek agreed to join newly promoted side Volos on a two-year deal.
 Four days later, the team officially announced his acquisition.
 On 31 August 2019, he scored his first goal in a 1–0 home victory against Aris.
 On 9 November 2019, he scored in a much-needed 3–2 home win against Panetolikos.

 On 11 January 2020, Jendrišek scored in a 3–1 home loss against his old club, Xanthi.
 The same year on 1 March, he scored in a 4–1 away loss against Panathinaikos.

 In October 2020, Jendrišek had suffered a nerve-affecting cervical spinal injury that had initially threatened his career, causing unbearable pain.

 Retirement

 On 26 January 2024, Jendrišek announced his retirement from professional football.

 International career

 Jendrišek has been capped for the Slovakia national under-21 team before debuting for the country's senior national team on 11 October 2008 in a 2010 FIFA World Cup qualifying match against San Marino.

 On 11 February 2009, Jendrišek scored his first senior international goal in a friendly match against Cyprus, netting the second goal in Slovakia's 3–2 defeat.
-On 1 April, he scored his first competitive international goal at senior level, netting the decisive second goal in Slovakia's 2–1 away victory against the Czech Republic in the 2010 FIFA World Cup qualification.
+On 1 April, he scored his first competitive international goal at senior level, netting the decisive second goal in Slovakia's 2–1 away victory against the Czech Republic, the first away win for Slovakia in the Czech Republic–Slovakia football rivalry, in 2010 FIFA World Cup qualification.

 In the 2010 World Cup finals in South Africa, Jendrišek featured in all three of Slovakia's group stage matches.